This article contains affiliate links that will allow us to earn commissions without any extra cost to you. Read our full disclosure here.

 Know your products.

 This tip applies not only to seasonal products.
-In knowing your products well, you can reduce the amount of stress you will be facing in the future.
+By knowing your products well, you can reduce the amount of stress you will be facing in the future.

 Consider lead and transit times when ordering your products, especially when you’re sourcing them overseas.
 Always think that there’s going to be something wrong that will happen along the process, and you will need some buffer.
 Think about the things that can go wrong and prepare for them accordingly.